ayokanme/Playlist-Cr8/README.md

 # Playlist Cr8 #
-Playlist creator using the Spotify Web API
+Create playlists using the Spotify Web API

 ## Installation
 - Clone this repository and navigate to the project directory